open-sauced/pizza-cli/README.md

   pizza generate codeowners path/to/repo [flags]

 Flags:
-      --github-codeowners   Whether to generate a GitHub style CODEOWNERS file.
-Expects valid GitHub usernames as the keys to attributions in the config.
+      --owners-style-file   Whether to generate an agnostic OWNERS style file.
   -h, --help                help for codeowners
   -r, --range int           The number of days to lookback (default 90)